What Happens if there is an Accident and I am Uninsured?

 - I have requested a hearing.
 What will happen?

 - What if the other driver has a judgment against me and DOL suspends my license?

 - What if I own the car involved in the accident, but I was not driving?

-- What if they stop me while driving with a license suspended under the Financial Responsibility Act?
+- What if the police stop me while driving with a suspended license?

-- Can I get a temporary license to get to and from work?
+- Can I get a restricted license to get to and from work?

 - Can I get a temporary license for other reasons?